|Site Latitude: N51.587116

 |OS Grid Reference and Prefix: ST 113 882

-Access to take-off is by foot only and is short sharp carry up the face of the hill.
-The rigging area is large and the take-off is friendly.
+SW take-off: Access to take-off is by foot and is short carry up the face of the hill (up the easily identified path).
+The preparation area is large and the take-off is friendly.

-Paragliders can bottom land on the open hill alongside the road (A), but there is not enough room to safely land a hang glider there.
-The emergency bottom landing field for hang gliders (B) is at the bottom of the hill to the right of take-off.
-This field is small and the landing approach difficult.
+Paragliders can bottom land on the open hill alongside the road (PG landing on map), but there is not enough room to safely land a hang glider there.
+The emergency bottom landing field for hang gliders is at the bottom of the hill (HG landing on map) to the right of take-off.
+This field is small and the landing approach difficult, and you should not take-off if there are animals in the field.
 Please do not fly a hang glider unless you are sure it is soarable, or you possess the necessary skills to land in the emergency landing field.
 Please do not land in any other enclosed fields, or climb walls or fences.